Care to make a contribution? Email UCSDScoopMe@gmail.com and I'll update this site with new suggestions and any kudos I come across over time.

 Want to do it as a project?
 Email me and we'll discuss a project.

 Want someone else to do it?
-Email me and we'll post it.
+Email me and I'll post it.